prettier/prettier/commands.md

 declare const trim: Doc;
 ```

-This will trim any whitespace or tab character on the current line.
-This is used for preprocessor directives.
+Trim any whitespace or tab character on the current line.
+This can be used for preprocessor directives.

 ### hardlineWithoutBreakParent and literallineWithoutBreakParent